 EpiPen® 0.3 mg and EpiPen Jr® (epinephrine injection) 0.15 mg Auto-Injectors are for people who have a history of life-threatening allergic reactions (anaphylaxis) to things like bee stings, peanuts or seafood, or are at increased risk for a severe allergic reaction.
 EpiPen® and EpiPen Jr® are self-injectable devices (auto-injectors) that contain epinephrine.
 According to National Food Allergy Guidelines, epinephrine is the first-line treatment for life-threatening allergic reactions.

 Epinephrine auto-injectors look and function differently from one another.
 When picking up your EpiPen® or EpiPen Jr® Auto-Injector prescription at the pharmacy, check to be sure that a different device was not dispensed and that you leave the pharmacy with EpiPen® or EpiPen Jr® Auto-Injector that your healthcare professional prescribed for you.

 If you, your child or someone you're caring for shows signs or symptoms of anaphylaxis, administer EpiPen® or EpiPen Jr® Auto-Injector immediately as prescribed and seek emergency medical care.

 EpiPen 2-Pak® and EpiPen Jr 2-Pak® cartons contain two epinephrine auto-injectors (as well as one EpiPen® Trainer that does not contain epinephrine or a needle).
 This follows National Food Allergy Guidelines that recommend people at increased risk for anaphylaxis have two doses of epinephrine available at all times.

-EpiPen 2-Pak® and EpiPen Jr 2-Pak® provide an additional dose of epinephrine, because a second dose might be needed during a life-threatening allergic reaction.
+EpiPen 2-Pak® and EpiPen Jr 2-Pak® provide an additional dose of epinephrine, because a second dose of epinephrine might be needed during a life-threatening allergic reaction.
 One reason is in case of what is called a protracted reaction—where symptoms may persist even after a first dose of epinephrine is administered.
 Another situation that may require a second dose of epinephrine is called a biphasic reaction—where symptoms may appear to go away but then come back, typically within 8 hours (sometimes up to 72 hours) after the initial allergic reaction.